siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007a Two Complementary Aspects of Flow.md

 written at a point.

 The next chapter asks what happens when distinct portions of those same two aspects meet and interact as one common field.
-For a self-refracting closure, the most important concrete case is retarded self-action, where earlier portions of the flow act back on later portions.
 That is the self-refraction principle.